ZeroUnderscoreOu/SteamActivityFilter/ReadMe.md

 *ActivityCalendarFill()* - reworked version of calChangeReceive().
 Originally was called through XML request in ActivityCalendarLoad() and had access to request's inner variables; now called directly and is passed response data through parameter.
 Month navigation links are changed; HRef isn't assigned to day elements; function call is assigned through anonymous OnClick handler with bound this instead of JavaScript protocol; new Element() is used instead of document.createElement().
 Probably will change or add an option for week start.

 *ActivityDayLoad()* - reworked version of StartLoadingBlotter(). g_BlotterNextLoadURL is cleared to prevent further loading; Blotter_RemoveDuplicates() removed to prevent hiding duplicates, which may hide an event when sorted by user; RecordAJAXPageView removed because Google spying.
 Uses only requested day as a parameter, with base URL being in the function.
+Activity is loaded in a loop with a separate iteration for each day.
+Theoretically, I could use Data.responseJSON.next_request instead of changing the request URL, but it would requre for each previous request to load before making next.

 In *ActivityParse()*: